mvolkmann/blog/src/meteor.md

    This is a reference to a Svelte store that is kept in sync with the MongoDB "tasks" collection.
-   The UI will no longer display any tasks because this collection does not currently contain any tasks.
+   The UI will no longer display any tasks because this collection does not yet contain any tasks.

 1. Insert some tasks using the MongoDB console by entering the following: